-Midwest will also give CSU an exclusive option through March 1997, which may be extended through March 2000, to purchase Midwest's assets.
-Midwest's assets consist primarily of its agency network, the surety business generated by that network and minimal tangible assets.
 If CSU exercises the option under the option agreement, the purchase price will be \$10.25 million comprised of the cancellation of the Obligations (\$5.125 million) plus the payment of an additional \$5.125 million in cash.
-The cash amount includes the payments of \$800,000 in each of 1997, 1998 and 1999, which may be paid to extend the option, plus a final payment of \$2.725 million, if and when the option is exercised.
-If the option is not exercised by CSU and Midwest is not in default of its obligations under the agreements, CSU will be required to pay a termination fee consisting of cancellation of the Obligations (\$5.125 million) and payment of an additional \$2.4 million less any of the \$800,000 payments made for extension of the option.
+The cash amount includes the \$800,000 payments, which may be paid to extend the option, plus a final payment of \$2.725 million, if and when the option is exercised.
+If the option is not exercised by CSU and Midwest is not in default of its obligations under the agreements, CSU will be required to pay a termination fee consisting of cancellation of the Obligations (\$5.125 million) and payment of an additional \$2.4 million less any of the \$800,000 payments.
 For more information regarding this transaction, see "Business of the Alliance Companies -- Recent Developments."

-RISK FACTORS
+RTSK FACTORS